GooeyAI/gooey-web-widget/README.md

 <script src="https://gooey.ai/chat/<Name>-<Integration ID>/lib.js"></script>
 ```

-2. Replace `"<Your Integration ID>"` with your Integration's ID, as it appears on the Integration tab.
+2. Replace `"Kbo"` with your Integration's ID, as it appears on the Integration tab.

 ## Configuration Options